Midwestern United States: East North Central

 As of 2025, the state government of Illinois currently has a Democratic Governor J.B.
 Pritzker and Democratic supermajorities in both houses of the Illinois General Assembly.
 Illinois also has 2 Democratic U.S. senators and a 14–3 Democratic majority U.S. House delegation.

 As of 2025, Wisconsin has a Democratic Governor Tony Evers and a Republican-controlled Wisconsin Legislature.
-Wisconsin also has 1 Democratic and 1 Republican Senator and a 6-2 Republican majority U.S. House delegation.
+Wisconsin also has 1 Democratic and 1 Republican senator and a 6-2 Republican majority U.S. House delegation.
 Wisconsin is considered a purple state, as the state was decided by less than 1 percentage point in 2016, 2020, and 2024, with the nationwide winner also taking Wisconsin each time.

 From 1992 to 2012, Michigan consistently voted for the Democratic presidential candidate, though in four of those six elections, the margin of victory was in the single digits.
 Beginning in 2016, it has evolved into a true swing state, with Donald Trump winning Michigan in his two successful presidential bids in 2016 and 2024.
 The Michigan Legislature is also closely divided; the Democrats currently hold the minimum 20-18 majority in the Senate and the Republicans hold a narrow 58-52 majority in the House.
-As of 2025, Michigan has 2 Democratic U.S. Senators and a 7-6 bare Republican majority in their U.S. House of Representatives delegation.
+As of 2025, Michigan has 2 Democratic U.S. senators (it last elected a Republican senator in 1994) and a 7-6 bare Republican majority in their U.S. House of Representatives delegation.

 Indiana is considered a Republican stronghold, having voting for that party's presidential candidate in every election since 1940, except for Johnson in 1964 and Barack Obama in 2008.
 As of 2025, the Republican party controls both U.S. Senate seats, has a 7–2 majority U.S. House congressional delegation, and has a state-level trifecta (the governorship and both houses of the Indiana General Assembly).